-SSH is by default configured to listen to port 22, and only on port 22.
-You can configure your SSH server to run on other ports, and extending the same method, you can configure your SSH server to run on more than one ports.
+SSH is by default configured to listen to port 22 and only on port 22.
+You can configure your SSH server to run on other ports, and the same method allows you to configure your SSH server to run and listen on multiple ports.

 $ ss -tlnp | grep -E "22|2022" LISTEN 0 128 *:22 *:* LISTEN 0 128 :::22 :::*

-SSH server currently runs on port 22, which is expected.
+SSH service currently runs on port 22, which is expected.

 $ sudo vi /etc/ssh/sshd_config